Global Medicines Program

 Education

-MPH, Tulane University
+JD, MPH, University of Washington

 PeggyOdegard-4Peggy Odegard, BS, PharmD, FASCP, CDE – Professor and Chair of Pharmacy